speekha/httpmocker/README.md

 This library contains two parts: a core module handling the mock logic, and an additional adapter to parse the scenario files for static mocks.
-Currently, there are six possible options that are provided for parsing, based on some of the most commonly used serialization libraries and on a custom implementations (no third party dependency):
+Currently, there are six possible options that are provided for parsing, based on some of the most commonly used serialization libraries and on a custom implementation (no third party dependency):
 * Jackson
 * Gson
 * Moshi
-* Kotlinx serialization)
+* Kotlinx serialization
 * Custom JSON implementation
 * Custom Sax-based implementation

 This should allow you to choose one matching what you already use in your application (in order to prevent duplicate libraries in your classpath, like Jackson and GSON).
 If you would prefer to use XML instead of JSON, the SAX-based parser allows to do it.
 If you choose one of these options, all you need to add is the